UCL/TLOmodel/docs/publications.rst

 Analyses Using The Model
 ========================

+* `The potential impact of declining development assistance for healthcare on population health: projections for Malawi <https://www.medrxiv.org/content/10.1101/2024.10.11.24315287v1>`_

 * `Health workforce needs in Malawi: analysis of the Thanzi La Onse integrated epidemiological model of care <https://human-resources-health.biomedcentral.com/articles/10.1186/s12960-024-00949-2>`_

 * `A new approach to Health Benefits Package design: an application of the Thanzi La Onse model in Malawi <https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1012462>`_